mrfinesse47/mrfinesse47/README.md

 🪴 I’m currently brushing up on my front end skills vith various frontendmentor.io projects

+other than that i love to play chess ♟, if you care for a game you can find me on <a href = "https://lichess.org/@/mrfinesse47">lichess</a>.

 Connect with me:
 <a href="https://www.linkedin.com/in/kevin-mason-7b83b3228/">Kevin Mason</a>